 Other Matters

-1. Goods and Service Tax
+A. Goods and Service Tax

 In both the above cases, GST liability has not been provided which will impact on the results of Standalone Financial Statements, but the amount thereof is not ascertainable/ determinable in absence of availability of records.

-The Contract or arrangement is between Airlines and Ashok Tours and Travels (ATT- units of ITDC) for the purchase of tickets in the name of customers of ATT and accordingly accounts are settled between the two for purchase of tickets and make payment after deductions /adjustments for refund of tickets cancelled and/or incentives.
+incentives.
 ATT has arrangement with its customers for sale of air tickets for which invoices are generated.
-Based on expert's opinion, the amount of services charges made over and above the cost of Air tickets is being shown as revenue, while the cost of Air tickets is neither shown as purchases nor turnover of the Company.
+Based on expert’s opinion, the amount of services charges made over and above the cost of Air tickets is being shown as revenue, while the cost of Air tickets is neither shown as purchases nor turnover of the Company.
 The management represented that this is the practice of the industry.
 This does not affect the profitability of the Company but Turnover and purchases are understated to that extent.

-Refer note 39 (27) regarding system of bifurcation in Debtors and other receivables for year 2022-23 and previous years.
-The closing balance of receivables against sales
+Refer note 39 (24) regarding system of bifurcation in Debtors and other receivables for year 2023-24 and previous years.
+The closing balance of receivables against sales is bifurcated in debtors and other receivables on the basis of average margin as per internal working done by the Company.

 Our opinion is not modified with respect of above matters.

-Information other than the standalone Financial Statements and Auditors’ Report Thereon
+Information other than the standalone Financial Statements and Auditors’ Report thereon

 The Company’s Management and Board of Directors are responsible for the preparation of the other information.
 The other information comprises the information included in the Management Discussion and Analysis, Board’s Report including Annexures to Board’s Report, Business Responsibility Report, Corporate Governance and Shareholder’s Information, but does not include the Standalone Financial Statements and our auditor’s report thereon.